École supérieure d'études cinématographiques

 ESEC delivers its own diplomas in cinematography and audiovisual techniques.

 Registered with the Ministry of Education in 1973, member of the FEMIS national college since 1986 until 1998, ESEC is a professional school, training students in the fields of cinema, audiovisual mediums, and multimedia applied to various audiovisual mediums.

 As with other national schools, ESEC delivers its own diplomas in cinematography and audiovisual techniques, which are French and international diplomas at level II.

 These diplomas are recognized as among the most important diplomas delivered in France and are recognized by other universities and professional schools in France and abroad, including in 70 other countries.
-Notably in the USA, at USC (U. of Southern California), UCLA (U. of C. Los Angeles) and NYU (New York University).
+Notably in the US, at USC (U. of Southern California), UCLA (U. of C. Los Angeles) and NYU (New York University).